 Residents continue to speak their native languages along with English, and to share the traditions and practices of their ancestors in a cultural expression that leaves a strong imprint on residents and visitors alike.
 Indeed, visitors are advised that most of the place names and references are in Spanish, with Spanish pronunciations.

 The Heritage Area stretches south to north from I-40 in the center of the State to the Colorado border.
-Area boundaries include all of Rio Arriba, Santa Fe and Taos counties, a total area of 10,000 square miles.
-Its purpose is to sustain the cultural traditions, landscapes, environment, languages and architecture of the region through dynamic partnerships, education and interpretation.
+Area boundaries include all of Rio Arriba, Santa Fe and Taos counties, a total area of 10,000 square miles in North-central New Mexico.

 Come see this Colcha Embroidery Exhibition for yourself, if you are traveling between Santa Fe or Taos, NM

 Dates: October 1st thru November 1st.